-- Gifts under \$250 can be supported by a canceled check, credit card receipt or written communication from the charity. - ▲ Gifts of \$250 or more must be substantiated by the charity.
+- ✓ Gifts under \$250 can be supported by a canceled check, credit card receipt or written communication from the charity. - ✓ Gifts of \$250 or more must be substantiated by the charity.

-Deductions for cash gifts to public charities can't exceed 60% of your adjusted gross income (AGI).
-Before the TCJA, the limit was 50%.
+Deductions for cash gifts to public charities normally can't exceed 60% of your adjusted gross income (AGI), but this limit has been substantially increased for 2020.
+(See "What's new!" on page 17.)
 The AGI limit remains at 30% for cash donations to nonoperating private foundations.
 Contributions exceeding the applicable AGI limit can be carried forward for up to five years.